-Some data in the meter can only be read by first sending a SND_UD followed by REQ UD2.
-This is true for load profiles, demand and log files.
+Some data in the meter can only be read by first sending a SND_UD followed by REQ_UD2.
+This is true for load profiles, demand, log files and normally for harmonics.

 Using SND_UD telegrams data can be sent to the meter.